 Sustainable garden design

 Sydney residents face regular water rationing limits which requires extra attention to how landscape water use is controlled.
-Sustainability exists naturally within native garden design since Australian plants get by with minimal water resources.
+Sustainability exists naturally within native landscaping since Australian plants get by with minimal water resources.
 The combination of Eucalyptus with Tea Trees and Westringia provides water efficiency through water conservation while preserving a rich green look in the landscape.

 A water storage tank provides a way to collect rainwater without losing this valuable resource which Sydney sometimes receives.
 Saving money on your water bill becomes possible when you collect rainwater for plant use during dry seasons thus maintaining healthy vegetation.
 To make a strong commitment to sustainability you should look into installing a greywater system which recycles home water for outdoor use.